samapriya/plantpy/README.md

 To obtain help for specific functionality, simply call it with _help_ switch, e.g.: `plantpy auth -h`.

 ### plantpy auth
 For now this stores the username and password as a JSON file which eliminates the need for users to input authentication details again and again.
-It has some inherent features, it looks for your country in existing country list and will let you know if returned CSV is empty.

 ```
 plantpy auth -h